-Has a bachelor's degree in any other field of study from an accredited institution before making application for the Administrator-in-Training Program established Part 2703, Chapter 1, Rule 1.3;
+Has a bachelor's degree in any other field of study from an accredited institution before making application for the Administrator-in-Training Program established by Part 2703, Chapter 1, Rule 1.3;

+(d) For the purposes of licensure, the academic program must be accredited by an institution recognized by the Council for Higher Education Accreditation (CHEA).

+(5) Causes:

-- (d) For the purposes of licensure, the academic program must be accredited by an institution recognized by the Council for Higher Education Accreditation (CHEA). - (5) Causes a) a criminal record check that has been performed on the applicant to be sent directly to the Board's administrative office directly from the employing institution or b) a state and federal criminal background to be sent directly to the Board's administrative office directly from the Mississippi Criminal Information Center.
+- (a) a criminal record's check that has been performed on the applicant to be sent directly to the Board's administrative office directly from the employing institution.
+This document must be signed and notarized; or - (b) a state and federal criminal background to be sent to the Board's administrative office directly from the appropriate governmental agency.

 The applicant shall be responsible for the payment of any fees or costs associated with the state and federal criminal record checks.
 Such costs or fees shall be paid by the applicant to the agency completing the record check.
-Criminal record checks shall be performed on the applicant at least six (6) months prior to licensure or a new criminal record check shall be required. - (6) Meets one of the following clinical requirements - (a) Has completed the Administrator-in-Training Program prescribed by Part 2703, Chapter 1, Rule 1.3;
+Criminal record checks must have been performed on the applicant within six (6) months immediately prior to the filing of the Administrator-in-Training Program Application or the Endorsement Application or a new criminal record check shall be required.

+- (6) Meets one of the following clinical requirements - (a) Has completed the Administrator-in-Training Program prescribed by Part 2703, Chapter 1, Rule 1.3;